Augustinio/fastapi-utils/README.md

 ---

-This is a forked version of fatapi-utils developped by David Montagu.
+This is a forked version of fastapi-utils developped by David Montagu.

 ---